Arizona facility temporarily closing after death of dolphin from Hawaii

 “We hope to find a long term solution for the welfare of our dolphins,” said Dolphinaris general manager Christian Schaeffer de Leon.

-Hawaii-based Dolphin Quest terminated its contract with Dolphinaris on Friday after last week’s death of a 22-year-old male Atlantic bottlenose dolphin named Kai that was on loan from its Waikoloa location.
-Kai was transferred from Dolphin Quest’s Hawaii island location to Arizona in September 2016 and participated in educational and “experiential learning” programs.

-More than 100 protesters demonstrated Saturday outside the facility located on tribal land near Scottsdale, calling for its closure after Kai died last Thursday.
+More than 100 protesters demonstrated Saturday outside the facility located on tribal land near Scottsdale, calling for its closure after a 22-year-old dolphin named Kai on loan to Dolphinaris Arizona from Hawaii died last Thursday.

 Dolphinaris hired an external pathologist to determine the cause of death and said it occurred after the dolphin’s condition began deteriorating and he had difficulty swimming, eating and breathing.